Mobile phone signal: Dead zones

 Areas where mobile phones cannot transmit to a nearby mobile site, base station, or repeater are known as dead zones.
 In these areas, the mobile phone is said to be in a state of outage.
 Dead zones are usually areas where mobile phone service is not available because the signal between the handset and mobile site antennas is blocked or severely reduced, usually by hilly terrain, dense foliage, or physical distance.

 A number of factors can create dead zones, which may exist even in locations in which a wireless carrier offers coverage, due to limitations in cellular network architecture (the locations of antennas), limited network density, interference with other mobile sites, and topography.
 Since cell phones rely on radio waves, which travel through the air and are easily attenuated (particularly at higher frequencies), mobile phones may be unreliable at times.
 Like other radio transmissions, mobile phone calls can be interrupted by large buildings, terrain, trees, or other objects between the phone and the nearest base.
 Cellular network providers work continually to improve and upgrade their networks in order to minimize dropped calls, access failures, and dead zones (which they call "coverage holes" or "no-service areas").
 For mobile virtual network operators, the network quality depends entirely on the host network for the particular handset in question.
-Some MVNOs use more than one host, which may even have different technologies (for example, different TracFone handsets use either CDMA and 1xRTT on Verizon Wireless, or GSM and UMTS on AT&T Mobility) or GSM and UMTS on T-Mobile US.
+Some MVNOs use more than one host, which may even have different technologies (for example, different Starlink, Spectrum (brand) and TracFone handsets use either CDMA and 1xRTT on Verizon Wireless, or GSM and UMTS on AT&T Mobility or GSM and UMTS on T-Mobile US).

 Dead zones can be filled-in with microcells, while picocells can handle even smaller areas without causing interference to the larger network.
 Personal microcells, such as those for a home, are called femtocells, and generally have the range of a cordless phone, but may not be usable for an MVNO phone.
 A similar system can be set up to perform inmate call capture, which prevents cellphones smuggled into a prison from being used.
 These still complete calls to or from pre-authorized users such as prison staff, while not violating laws against jamming.
 These systems must be carefully designed so as to avoid capturing calls from outside the prison, which would in effect create a dead zone for any passersby outside.

 In the event of a disaster causing temporary dead zones, a cell on wheels may be brought in until the local telecom infrastructure can be restored.
 These portable units are also used where large gatherings are expected, in order to handle the extra load.

 Dropped calls

 A dropped call is a common term used and expressed by wireless mobile phone call subscribers when a call is abruptly cut-off (disconnected) during midconversation.
 This happens less often today than it would have in the early 1990s.
-The termination occurs unexpected and is influenced by a number of different reasons such as "Dead Zones."
+The termination occurs unexpectedly and is influenced by a number of different reasons such as "Dead Zones."
 In technical circles, it is called an abnormal release.